Shopify/remote-dom/packages/core/README.md

 customElements.define('my-element', MyElement);
 ```

-Now, when we construct a `my-element` element and set its `label` property, the change will be communicated to the host environment.
+Now, when we create a `my-element` element and set its `label` attribute, the change will be communicated to the host environment.

 ```ts
 const element = document.createElement('my-element');